Embodied Changemaking

 Restoring Yin Leadership in Our Communities and Movements

-For the rest of 2025, our EcoDharma Explorations will be co-created by Braided Wisdom and Spirit Rock as part of a new initiative, the EcoDharma & Transformational Culture Program.
-Look for more programming from this collaboration over the next few months and years.
-We at One Earth Sangha are honored and excited to work with our new partners.
+Our EcoDharma Explorations are co-created with Braided Wisdom and Spirit Rock as part of a new initiative, the EcoDharma & Transformational Culture Program.
+We at One Earth Sangha are honored and excited to collaborate with our partners on EcoDharma Explorations and beyond.

 Recognizing the overly yang tendencies of the dominant paradigm –marked by speed, bright lights, force, and depletion– this session offers an exploration of receptivity and relational presence as we navigate The Great Unravelling.
-Only when we bring into balance the yin and yang can we cultivate movements that celebrate the living lineage of our planetary body.
-The times we face require us to bow to the unknown, re-awaken to the power of receptivity, and commit to embodied changemaking.
+Only when we recognize the innate balance/interplay of yin and yang in nature and consciousness can we cultivate movements that celebrate the living lineage of our planetary body.
+The times we face invite us to bow to the unknown, re-awaken to the power of receptivity, and inquire into embodied changemaking.

 In this gathering, we will explore the Instrument of our Earth Body, through deep listening, within and out, from subtle body to multi-natural awareness.
 This listening is not just auditory but energetic, kinesthetic, and more.
 It includes the human and more-than-human realm, the visible and invisible.
-It is grounded in the qualities of humility and non-extraction.
+It is grounded in the qualities of humility, curiosity, rest, and non-extraction.

-This age of wild uncertainty calls us to cultivate movements and leadership anchored in emergence.
-It requires not the leadership of “knowing” but what I refer to in Luminous Darkness as leading in the dark and being led by the dark.
+This age of wild uncertainty calls us to cultivate the leadership of emergence.
+This is not the leadership of “knowing” but what I refer to in Luminous Darkness as leading in the dark and being led by the dark.
 It requires not power over but leading through shared power.

 Please bring a sacred stone to this session and your curiosity, with mind and heart open to exploring together through stillness, movement/dance, and embodied relationality.